jeromer/mumbojumbo/README.md

 Now run `go build ./x.go` to build it and the run `strings ./x | grep hello`.

-Surprise ! "hello" is visible to anyone who has access the go binary.
+Surprise ! `hello` is visible to anyone who has access the go binary.

 [mumbojumbo](https://github.com/jeromer/mumbojumbo) tries to mitigate this problem by obfuscating the string so it is no longer searchable with